Fiona83/Angela-Yus-python-bootcamp/README.md

 #### Sending Emails and Using APIs

 _**From here on, you cannot run the project directly in Replit.
-Because I hide all my passwords and tokens in environment varialbls.
+Because I hide all my passwords and tokens in environment varialbles.
 Since you don't have access to my envrionment variables, the code will probably return a traceback.
 You have to replace all the email address, password, ids and API tokens to your own to run the code.**_

 Day 32 [Birthday Wisher](https://replit.com/@Fiona83/Day-32-birthday-wisher-final)